San Jose State University: 20th Century

 In 1921, the California State Normal School changed its name to the State Teachers College at San Jose.

-In 1922, the State Teachers College at San Jose adopted the Spartans as the school's official mascot and nickname.
+The following year, the college adopted the Spartans as the official mascot and nickname.
 Mascots and nicknames prior to 1922 included the Daniels, the Teachers, the Pedagogues, the Normals and the Normalites.

 In 1930, the Justice Studies Department was founded as a two-year police science degree program.
-It holds the distinction of offering the first policing degree in the United States.
+It offered the first policing degree in the United States.
 A stone monument and plaque are displayed close to the site of the original police school near Tower Hall.

-In 1935, the State Teachers Colleges became the California State Colleges, and the school's name was changed again, this time to San Jose State College.
+In 1935, the State Teachers Colleges became the California State Colleges and the school's name was changed again, this time to San Jose State College.

 In 1942, the old gym (now named Yoshihiro Uchida Hall, after SJSU judo coach Yosh Uchida) was used to register and collect Japanese Americans before sending them to internment camps.
 Uchida's own family members were interred at some of these camps.

-In 1963, in an effort to save Tower Hall from demolition, SJSU students and alumni organized testimonials before the State College Board of Trustees, sent telegrams and provided signed petitions.
+In 1963, in an effort to save Tower Hall from demolition, SJSU students and alumni organized testimonials before the State College Board of Trustees, sent telegrams, and provided signed petitions.
 As a result of those efforts, the tower, a principal campus landmark and SJSU icon, was refurbished and reopened in 1966.
 The tower was again renovated and restored in 2007.
 Tower Hall is registered with the California Office of Historic Preservation.